- Assignment Type:

 - Demonstrated experience in developing institutional partnerships

-- Experience with resource mobilization and fundraising, especially through digital tools in the not-for-profit sector
+- Experience in resource mobilization including through digital tools in the NGO sector

 - A commitment to gender equality, youth inclusion, and international volunteering.

 - Flexibility, adaptability, excellent interpersonal skills and cultural sensitivity